 Microchipping will soon be compulsory for all dog owners in England, following an announcement made by the Westminster Government that has been welcomed by Dogs Trust.
-The Welsh Government has also announced that microchipping will be compulsory for all dogs in Wales by 1st March 2015
+The Welsh Government has also announced that microchipping will be compulsory for all dogs - date to be confirmed.

 Get your dog microchipped and have the assurance that should he become lost (or be stolen), he is more likely to be returned to you safe and sound.